News item: 2008-07-30

-In Germany the packaging ordinance will change from next year on with some important changes regarding the Green Dot:
+In Germany the packaging ordinance has changed on January 1st, 2009 with some important changes regarding the Green Dot:

 The new trade mark contract gives the customer the right to use the mark on sales packaging circulated in Germany, for payment of a moderate license fee based on tonnage.
 As a consequence, the option of using the trade mark with an affix, e.g. “Not valid in Germany”, without such payment is no longer possible.
 All use of the registered trade mark on packaging in Germany has to be covered by a valid trade mark contract with DSD.
-Further details will be available in September, 2008.

 You can view more detail by visiting the relevant page on the DSD website.